Post-hospital home care support after discharge in Charleston

 Family Communication

-Caregivers can help families understand how daily routines are going and whether care plan adjustments may be needed.
+Caregivers keep families informed about how daily routines are going and whether care plan adjustments may be needed.

 How Our Post-Hospital Care Process Works